prashantevolvus/xtoken/README.md

 # Superset Guest Token Generator & Embedding Solution

 A comprehensive solution for generating Superset guest tokens and embedding dashboards securely in web applications.
-This project provides a FastAPI backend for token generation and a complete embedding setup with proper security configurations.
+This project provides a FastAPI backend for token generation and a complete embedding setup with proper security configurations .

 ## 🚀 Features